Steven Kwan Player Props: Guardians vs. Brewers

 Steven Kwan At The Plate

-- Kwan has 18 doubles, two triples, two home runs and 35 walks while batting .263.
+- Kwan is hitting .263 with 18 doubles, two triples, two home runs and 35 walks.

-- Kwan is batting .273 during his last games and is on a seven-game hitting streak.
+- Kwan is batting .300 during his last outings and is riding an eight-game hitting streak.

-- In 75 games played this season, he has hit a homer in just two of them.
+- He has hit a home run in two of 76 games played this year, and in 0.6% of his plate appearances.

-- Kwan has had an RBI in 16 games this year (21.3%), including five multi-RBI outings (6.7%).
+- Kwan has an RBI in 16 of 76 games this season, with multiple RBI in five of them.
 He has also driven in three or more of his team's runs in two contests.

+- He has scored in 40 of 76 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.